unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/jetty/index.md

 ----

 The support for SPDY is disabled by default.
 In order to use it, you need to add the "spdy.version" parameter to your Jetty HTTPS server configuration with a value of "3" add a special NPN JAR file to the the boot classpath of your JRE 7.
 See [the instructions here](http://www.eclipse.org/jetty/documentation/current/npn-chapter.html).

+Additional information on Jetty support for SPDY can be found in [this chapter](http://www.eclipse.org/jetty/documentation/current/spdy.html) of Jetty's user guide.